jenningsloy318/DevOpsTrailers/LXC/Readme.md

     ECDSA key fingerprint is SHA256:Kxc/tf2OMzln5obD5F8h6WmKtTBum844FmfH2vDdLdY.
     Are you sure you want to continue connecting (yes/no)?
     ```
-### use macvlan baased macvlan for lxc network (Static IP) ##
+### use macvlan based macvlan for lxc network (Static IP) ##

 Description:

-   Use this method, we can assign the IP individually to a container manually. the parent macvlan is configured with an IP address, the containers created upon this NIC can be accesses through this IP address
+   Use this method, we can assign the IP individually to a container manually. the parent macvlan is configured with an IP address, the containers created upon this NIC can be accesses through this IP address, no additional steps needed

 1. create macvlan interface on host